donn/Oak.js/README.md

 ![Oak.js](Images/logo.png)

 A port of [Oak](https://github.com/Skyus/Oak) to TypeScript used for multiple school projects.
+It supports both RISCV (RV32I) and MIPS (Core Instruction Set).

-Unlike the Swift version, the TypeScript version is less flexible, but works better for less serious tasks.
-Also, as a result of reuse for school projects, is developed faster.
+Unlike the Swift version, the TypeScript version is less flexible, but developed faster.

 The assembler and simulator were designed by [@skyus](https://github.com/skyus) and the user interface was designed by [@KarimIO](https://github.com/KarimIO).

+Special thanks to [@alikhaled96](https://github.com/alikhaled96) for helping me implement MIPS.

 Oak.js is a sister project of [RiscBEE](https://github.com/skyus/RiscBEE).